HubSpot/integration-examples-php/webhooks-contacts-app/README.md

 # HubSpot-php sample Webhooks app

 This is a sample app for the [hubspot-php SDK](https://github.com/ryanwinchester/hubspot-php).
-Currently, this app focuses on demonstrating the functionality of [Webhooks API](https://developers.hubspot.com/docs/methods/webhooks/webhooks-overview) endpoints and their related actions.

-### HubSpot Public API links used in this application
+Currently, this app focuses on demonstrating the functionality of [Webhooks API](https://developers.hubspot.com/docs/methods/webhooks/webhooks-overview), contact creation/deletion in particular.

 ### Setup App